App certification requirements for the Windows Store

 See Revision history.

-Your app must not attempt to change or extend the packaged content through any form of dynamic inclusion of code or data that changes how the application interacts with the Windows Runtime, or behaves with regard to Store policy.
-It is not permissible, for example, to download a remote script and subsequently execute that script in the local context of your app package.
+Your app must not attempt to change or extend the packaged content through any form of dynamic inclusion of code that changes how the application behaves with regard to Store certification requirements.
+Your app should not, for example, download a remote script and subsequently execute that script in the local context of the app package.

 This requirement applies if you depend on specific 3D graphics hardware features.